Songonge/SQL-Projects/Project-Part1.md

 	FROM [Learn SQL].dbo.layoffs_working ) AS rem_duplicate_data
 WHERE dup_row_num > 1;
 ```
+> [!𝐍𝐨𝐭𝐞]
-**Note**: I first wrote the query without the `ORDER BY` clause and this generated an error after executing it.
+> I first wrote the query without the `ORDER BY` clause and this generated an error after executing it.
 Therefore, I realized that it is necessary when using the `ROW_NUMBER()` function in SQL Server.

 In the above query, I wrote the partition by over all the rows of the table to ensure that duplicates contain exact same rows.
 The query returned 5 rows (duplicates) from the data.
 Next, it was important to check further in writing query with the `WHERE` clause for each of those duplicate to verify if those were actually duplicates.
 Doing this save you from deleting rows that are not duplicates.